Buying Glasses Online: Seven Claims Debunked

 “If we make even 25% of our money from glasses sales, that is an outstanding number for us.
 For the online glasses store to even mention that eye doctors make any percentage from eyeglass sales seems downright hypocritical–they make 100% of theirs from online sales.
 And with ads after ads online and untrue ‘headlines,’ no less.”

-Now, it may be that those hard-hitting quota sales people are out there, but Sheri says you’re more likely to find them in the ‘evil giants’ (Luxottica owned) stores such as Sunglass huts, Lenscrafters, and so on.
+Now, it may be that those hard-hitting quota sales people are out there, but Sheri says you’re more likely to find them in the ‘mega corporation’ (Luxottica owned) stores such as Sunglass huts, Lenscrafters, and so on.

-And as a reminder, the above mentioned “evil giant” is one that we have written about in this article, and has also been exposed by this entertaining and informative web show.
+And as a reminder, the above mentioned “mega corporation” is one that we have written about in this article, and has also been exposed by this entertaining and informative web show.
 We highly encourage watching the video and then reading our blog about it.

 Claim #4: Top Quality Glasses: Designer frames, high-grade materials